Skip to content

 • women aged from mid 20's through to early 40's

-• those who are undergoing treatments that can impact their fertility like cancer treatment, gender affirming hormone therapy or other surgery
+• those who are undergoing treatments that can impact their fertility like cancer treatment, gender affirming hormone therapy (GAHT), or other surgery

 We have egg freezing packages that include medication - so you know what the price is before you start.
 Check out our fees page here.